leycec/zeshy/README.md

 zeshy
 ===========

-## Open Letter to the Open-Source Community
+## An Open Letter to the Open-Source Community

 **`zeshy` is currently in a non-compiling state** -- which is to say, broken.

 Recent feature improvements to the core language (e.g., function prototype-driven programmatic code generation) have proven slippier to implement than initially surmised.
 Much, *much* slippier.
-(Think 80's-era ["Slippery When Wet"](https://www.youtube.com/watch?v=CXvN82-qSAc) slippy. *Real* slippy.)
+(Think 80's-era ["Slippery When Wet"](https://www.youtube.com/watch?v=CXvN82-qSAc) slippier.)

 Until such issues, regressions, unintended consequences, and code calamities have been resolved and the codebase concretely solidified, we *strongly* discourage installing, using, or otherwise mandhandling `zeshy`.
 It's simply unready.